maniacbug/mighty-1284p/README.md

 Everything is here and has been initially tested.
 It should work fine.
 There is more detailed testing which must be completed before calling it completely 'done' though.

+The platform now includes optiboot.
+This bootloader is better in every way than the previous version, so it is recommended in all cases.
+The prior one is included for reference.

 ## Installation

 1. Download the [ZIP File](https://github.com/maniacbug/mighty-1284p/zipball/master)
 2. Unzip it a folder called 'hardware' off your sketches directory, e.g. /Users/maniacbug/Source/Arduino/hardware/mighty-1284p
 3. Restart the IDE
-4. Select Tools > Board > Mighty 1284p 16MHz
+4. Select Tools > Board > Mighty 1284p 16MHz using Optiboot

 ## Requirements